Status and Distribution

 Formerly found at two locations in Norfolk and one in Suffolk and was last seen in West Norfolk in 1971.
 Searches at this last location from the late 1980s onwards, where the foodplant is still present, have failed to relocate the moth and it is now considered extinct in the British Isles.
 A record from Monk Haven, Pembrokeshire has not been possible to confirm and is thought to have been entered in error but the food-plant does occur in that county.

 Photographs of a set male and female can be seen on the Natural History Museum, Cockayne collection website:

 Foodplant and Larval Feeding Signs

-Larva can be present throughout the year, initially gregariously on undeveloped leaves in the centre of the plant.
-In the spring newly emerged larvae can be found feeding on younger leaves or boring into stalks or stems, while the over-wintered larvae feed under the larger lower leaves in a silken web.
+Before extinction in Britain, larva could be found throughout the year, initially gregariously on undeveloped leaves in the centre of the plant.
+In the spring newly emerged larvae were found feeding on younger leaves or boring into stalks or stems, while the over-wintered larvae fed under the larger lower leaves in a silken web.

 Finding the Moth